E-commerce applications have various business processes like online fund transfers, marketing, inventory management, supply chain management and more.

 Test Planning is one of the early phases of Software Testing Life Cycle.
 A good planning is a key to a smooth execution phase, whereas, a bad planning can result in unnecessary time consumption.
 Hence, Test Case writing, resource assignment etc. are some of the activities that are performed as a part of Test Planning.

 First of all, we’ll run through the main functionality of an eCommerce website that needs to be tested.
-However, your website may not have all these items, or some may not included here.
+However, your website may not have all these items, or some may not include here.
 We should test

 - Main pages (i.e.Home page, Featured Products, Special Offers, Information pages etc.)